Skip to main content

 • Includes Schema: Configure the table name after synchronization to the target data source.

-You can also perform the following operations:
+You can also perform these actions:

-• On the Mapping & Filtering page, enter a comparison expression in the text box below Data Filter as the filtering condition.
-Only data that meets the filtering condition is synchronized to the target data source.
+• On the Mapping & Filtering page, click Data Filter to configure filtering conditions by using comparison expressions.
+Only data that meets the filtering conditions is synchronized to the target data source.
 For example, if the filtering condition is set to emp_no>=10005, data whose emp_no column value is less than 10005 is not synchronized to the target data source.

 • Click the replace_tablename icon to the right of "Target Table" to search for a table name and replace it with the target name.

 1. On the Pre-check tab, wait for the system to complete the precheck.
-After the precheck is passed, click Launch.
+After the precheck passes, click Launch.

-• You can select Enable data consistency comparison.
-After the synchronization task is complete, a data consistency comparison task based on the source data source automatically starts to ensure data consistency between both ends.
-Based on the selected Type, Enable data consistency comparison starts at the following times:
+• Select Enable data consistency comparison to start a data consistency comparison task based on the source data source after synchronization completes.
+Based on the selected Type, Enable data consistency comparison starts at these times:

 • Schema: Starts after schema replication is complete.